kulics/koral/book-en/basic-type.md

 ## Basic Type Conversion
 Since the default integer is `i32`, how do we use other types of integers?

-We can use type conversion to change the number to the type we need, just use the `ToType` method.
+We can use type conversion to change the number to the type we need, just use the `toType` method.

 E.g:
 ```
-integer8 := (16).toI8.()
+integer8 := _(16).toI8()
 ```

-Note that, the basic type conversion is only valid for the base type.
+Note that, the basic type conversion function is only valid for the base type.

+If you need all types of casts, use the `to<Type>` method, which crashes against incompatible types, so use it with caution.
 ## Float
 Integers do not meet our digital needs, and we often need to deal with decimals.